History of Ford Motor Company: Nazi collaboration

 In 1940, at a time when the German division had begun to use slave labor, Ford-Werke was still under the ownership of Dearborn.
 After Pearl Harbor, Ford lost control of its division in Germany, and all the Ford facilities in Germany came under the full control of the Nazi government.
-In 1943 the company wrote off all its holdings in Germany as a total loss, and never reclaimed them after the war.
+In 1943, the company wrote off all its holdings in Germany as a total loss and never reclaimed them after the war.
 The German Ford company used slave labor in Cologne between 1940 and 1945 and produced military vehicles such as trucks, planes, and ships.
 Many of these allegations were made in a series of United States lawsuits in 1998.
 The lawsuit was dismissed in 1999 because the judge concluded "the issues ... concerned international treaties between nations and foreign policy and were thus in the realm of the executive branch."

+On June 26, 1940, one day after the Fall of France, Ford president Edsel Ford was present at a celebratory dinner at the Manhattan Waldorf Astoria organized by Gerhard Alois Westrick.
+Other attendees included Sosthenes Behn of ITT, Torkild Rieber of Texaco, James D. Mooney of General Motors, and Philip Dakin Wagoner of the Underwood Typewriter Company.

-Defenders of the company argue that the Ford German division, Fordwerke, had been taken over by the Nazi government after it rose to power, claiming that it was not under the company's control.
+Defenders of the company argue that the German Ford division, Fordwerke, had been taken over by the Nazi government after it rose to power, claiming that it was not under the company's control.
 Although Ford's initial motivations were anti-war, the plants in Allied countries were heavily involved in the Allied war effort after the outbreak of war.

 Argentine "Dirty War"

-Ford's Argentine subsidiary was accused of collaborating with the Argentine 1976–1983 military dictatorship, actively helping in the political repression of intellectuals and dissidents that was pursued by said government.
-No result was proven and the company denied the allegations.
+Ford's Argentine subsidiary was accused of allegedly collaborating with the Argentine 1976–1983 military dictatorship, actively helping in the political repression of intellectuals and dissidents that was pursued by said government.
+The company has denied the allegations.

 In a lawsuit initiated in 1996 by relatives of some of the estimated 600 Spanish citizens who disappeared in Argentina during the "Dirty War", evidence was presented to support the allegation that much of this repression was directed by Ford and the other major industrial firms.
 According to a 5,000-page report, Ford executives drew up lists of "subversive" workers and handed them over to the military task-forces which were allowed to operate within the factories.
-These groups allegedly kidnapped, tortured and murdered workers—at times allegedly within the plants themselves.
-The company denied the allegations.
+These groups allegedly kidnapped, tortured and murdered workers—at times within the plants themselves.

 In a second trial, a report brought by the CTA, and the testimonies of former Ford workers themselves, claimed that the company's Argentine factory was used between 1976 and 1978 as a detention center, and that management allowed the military to set up its own bunker inside the plant.
-The company denied the allegations.